She had a peculiar way of stopping time.

 In between hands of Stud, she taught us to shuffle quickly and forcefully down, before arching our fingers and sending the cards fluttering back into our palms.
 Tuck, whose hands were too small to span the deck, used his pinkies.
 At this, Spider laughed until she choked.

 Emily had been the first to notice.
 It was a week after she’d kissed me on the mouth, sealing my childhood under a film of memory.
 Her lips were chapped and peeling, far from the luxuriant red plush I had imagined.
 They felt rough against me and I fought the urge to bite at the loose pieces of skin that hung from them.
 It felt wildly serious – not mature exactly, but like something at which we would never dare to laugh.
 She took me by the wrist and laid my hand in the small of her back.
 I couldn’t bring myself to close my eyes.
 Seven days later, she told me Grandma Spider was going to die.
 She whispered it in my ear, her breath warm and wet with the urgency of her secret.
-Even though I wanted to cry, I stiffened in my pants.
+Even though I wanted to cry, I stiffened in my pants at her closeness.

 Grandma Spider chewed over Tuck’s question and my eyes drifted to her hands, waiting for her to put a stop to things once again.
 Tuck rubbed at the back of his head and cursed the sting Cath had left there.
 Emily and I looked at one another nervously, and I felt the importance of what would come next.